Symphonic Sermonic

 I distinguish between listening and beholding.
 Listening is audible intake for function and self-interest.
 Think of a student listening to a professor in order to get a good grade instead of trying to understand the subject.
 Or listening for your number being called at the DMV.
 This type of listening is normal and also needed in daily communication.
 On the other hand, beholding is not just audible intake.
 Beholding something or someone involves not just the ears, but also your eyes, nose, hands, and with your whole body being engaged.
 Beholding touches your soul deep down which breaks through the physical and lands at the depths of your immaterial self.
 Think of beholding the Grand Canyon at sunset or beholding your child being born as you hold him in your arms.
 Consider the pandas you see playing around in the zoo on your visit, or you beholding the movie scene from Christopher Nolan’s Interstellar where Matthew McConaughey’s character is driving away from his house having tried to say goodbye to his daughter and she comes running out.
 Everything about it – Hans Zimmer’s score, van Hoytema’s cinematography, the actor’s performances – is absolute beauty.
 Imagine who we would become as God’s people if we started to behold sermons.

 Modernity has taught us to throw away beauty and only value our intellect to learn and experience life.
 The challenge today for God’s people is learning to start beholding sermons again.
 Our spiritual ancestors experienced God’s word this way.
 We already know how to do this (we do it with our favorite musicians all the time).
 All we have to do is change our sermon perspective from listening to a lecture to beholding a beautiful work of art.
 This means we give all of ourselves to engage the preacher and his sermon in hopes to experience beauty.
 We come to church believing God will actually speak through the preacher.
-Preaching is a tango and not a solo performance because congregation needs to do their part for the dance to succeed.
+Preaching is a tango and not a solo performance because the congregation needs to do their part for the dance to succeed.
 The members are to behold the sermon in faith to actually trust it’s really God’s voice in that very moment descending upon them.
 When this is done, beauty happens.
 Worship happens.
 Change happens.
 The cool part about beholding sermons is it acts as a filter for bad sermons.
 When a sermon is bad art, you’ll see no beauty in it which causes you not to take anything from the sermon, discerning the sermon was full of ego, superficiality, propaganda, and poor scripture exegesis.

 Recently Stephen Colbert and Director Christopher Nolan did an interview.
 Colbert asked, “Do your films have meaning or being?
 In other words do I need to get your film or can I experience your film?”
 Nolan replied, “If you experience my film you are getting it.
 Where people encounter frustration with my narratives are missing the point.
 It’s not a puzzle to be unpacked but an experience to be had.”
 This is the core of preaching.
 Like all good art, good sermons are to draw you into something bigger and greater outside yourself (ie God).
 This is what the preachers of the Bible did.
 They preached in such a way to paint an image of God and his action in our world.
 At times their preaching was clear and to the point but most often their words were abstract and convoluted like a Picasso painting.
 You had prophecy that was black and white and then you had prophecies that were colored like the rainbow with so many shades of vibrancy.
 Prophets edified God’s word to beautify God’s grace and power in and out of the scriptures and used familial metaphors to speak about the relationship between God and His people.
 For example, Jeremiah 18 paints a relational one in a sermon of his: God as a potter, Israel as the clay.
 God as the craftsman with a design plan, Israel as the malleable substance under review.
 I don’t see any prophet educating Israel with a five point lecture and a syllabus but I do see all of the prophets edifying God’s people by painting images of God so that they will respond in true worship, whether that manifested itself in offering, sacrifice, song, social justice, thanksgiving, dancing, joy, eating and drinking, repentance, confession of sins, obedience and service to one another.
 Look at scripture as a catalog full of art pieces and paintings of God’s action in history.
 The Bible at church should be used like a theater program, not a textbook like you’re at school.
 Each sermon is a play script and the preacher is the actor performing the holy text; in this manner, church is entertainment.
 And it should be felt that way.
-Not in the consumeristic Rotten Tomatoes way where you stand as critic but in a the power of art that galvanizes your attention to the beauty that you are beholding.
+Not in the consumeristic Rotten Tomatoes way where you stand as critic but in the lover of art that galvanizes your attention to the beauty that you are beholding.
 In this way, a preaching can be entertainment through the performance of the sermon.
 You’re not a passive listener, vegetating with your brain turned off to be served some shallow provoking stimulation.
 Entertainment in the classical sense is for the purpose to capture your mind and explode it with new imagination for personal enjoyment and change.
 When a sermon is made beautiful by the preacher’s painting you naturally are glued to that image of God and suddenly a holy ground moment erupts in your standing, wanting to dive deeper into this wormhole of eternity.
 This is the essence edification preaching because it’s worship that leads to more worship.
 On the other hand, educational preaching leads to self-amusement.
 If you leave church primarily thinking how you can improve on life or what to do to fix yourself, you’re either listening egotistically or the preacher is a bad artist who drew you into yourself and failed to paint a picture of Christ that draws you out into the transcendent.
 Christopher Nolan says you’re not meant to understand everything in his films as they are not all comprehensible.
 A good preacher knows this about God’s word.
 There needs to be some mystery, tension, and unanswered provoked questions.
 A good sermon leaves you with an experience with God that makes you want to seek him more.
 This is the power of beauty.
 Sermons are essentially not about giving you new understanding on facts and knowledge for theology or the Bible but are works of art to mold you into the Christ image you are designed to be.
 That’s how you see change in your life.
 Don’t misunderstand me, there is personal reflection and life application to beholding beauty in sermons but it’s the result not the reason.
 When you listen to a sermon primarily to get life tips, you’ll miss the beauty and make yourself the point of the sermon.
 Beholding beauty absolutely leads to change but you need to first see sermons as works of art.

 Beautiful preaching is a spiritual experience because that’s when God is made present just like a burning bush.
 Consider the beautiful strange yet scary image of that?
 Flames and heat but the bush was not consumed!
 When Moses beheld the burning bush, his reaction was to remove his sandals as he entered God’s presence on holy ground.
 It would have been hilarious and cringy if he brought out a ruler to measure the bush and started to write down it’s dimensions to study it later.
 We would all eye-roll at him if he brought out his smart phone to snap a picture of it and post it on his Instagram story.
 God’s presence was so beautifully powerful, all he could do was to behold it.
 The burning bush wasn’t for him to listen and watch for some educational purpose or to take a selfie for a conceited purpose because the purpose for Moses was worship.
 This burning bush was beautiful, mysterious and ominous.
 These are some beautiful qualities in a good sermon and are evidence of the presence of God.
 When listening to sermons as merely lectures, motivational speeches or as entertainment, we don’t actually grow in our intellect or soul because there’s no gravity that pulls us out of ourselves.
 We might think listening to pragmatic content is easier and more efficient to apply but the problem arises when there’s no confrontation with mystery, no calling to go beyond oneself; the sermon is cloaked in Biblical jargon for the convenience to our carnal felt needs.
 We have adopted an aesthetic of convenience, simplicity and comfort.
 I’ve heard it said, “Beauty is the angel of death that almost threatens to kill you but doesn’t.”
 Beauty is terrifying because it shocks you, wakes you up, rattles your core, its overwhelming powerful.
 It’s the same feeling I got when I saw a grey whale jump out of the water ten yards away from the boat I was on while whale watching.
 The whale’s presence engulfed me.
 This can happen by beholding sermons and not just listening to them.
 Genuinely try beholding a sermon next time you’re in church, because you might experience a beautiful burning bush and a voice telling you, “The place where you stand is holy ground.”